Problems of definition | Continuity or creation? | WIKS, BURHS, AND PORTS

 In time, some of these trading destinations became more permanent, perhaps with encouragement from Anglo-Saxon kings, who looked to obtain through wiks the luxury goods they needed to maintain their elevated status (through conspicuous display and gift-giving).
 In fact, the wik phenomenon predated the Danish arrival and can be traced back to at least the beginning of the eighth century.
 It is notable that of the settlements incorporating wik in their names including Lundenwic (the site of the Saxon settlement at London being remembered later as Aldwych, the old wik), Fordwich (the outport for Canterbury), Swanawic (Swanage), Eoforwic, Gippeswyc, Westwyk, Nordwic, Sandwich, Hamwic (Southampton, the outport for Winchester) several were the principal leading estuarine-based settlements and/or sites of royal administration in one or other of the royal kingdoms; every kingdom had at least one such trading centre associated with a place that later became one of the country's leading towns.
 To what extent these types of settlement, with market functions, can be considered towns is still debated, although some have tried to skirt the issue by suggesting a category of "proto-urban" that is, settlements either having the potential to develop into towns, or already a good part of the way along the process of developing the urban character they would later unquestionably have; this, of course, incorrectly assumes we are agreed upon a precise and clear set of qualifications for "town" status.
 Whether urban or not in intent, it is nonetheless becoming clear that the wiks were an important innovation as foci for commerce, rather different from rural settlements or administrative centres; Hamwic, or Hamtun, with two to three thousand inhabitants, was important enough to give its name to the larger administrative unit of Hamp[ton]shire, before Viking raids prompted its inhabitants to relocate into a fortified area at Southampton.
 In fact, the Norse invasions seem to have disrupted the wik trading network generally.

 Of course, we cannot look to coastal- or estuarine-based settlements alone for examples of settlements with some urban attributes.
 Others with -wic terminations are also found inland and may well have been so designated because one of their aspects was as trading centres, if only for the surrounding region.
-Examples are found in the salt wiches of Cheshire and Worcestershire.
-However, to complicate matters, "-wich" in some instances may derive from the Latin vicus, which was used broadly for dwellings, farms, hamlets, or subsidiary settlements.
+Examples are found in the salt wiches of Cheshire and Worcestershire, although because 'wich' was also an Anglo-Saxon term meaning salt pan, and these wiches were involved both in the production and sale of salt.
+To complicate matters further, "-wich" in some instances may derive from the Latin vicus, which was used broadly for dwellings, farms, hamlets, or subsidiary settlements.

 An alternative origin for town-like settlements lies in the response to the Danish invasion from the kings of Wessex.
 Alfred initiated a fortification programme within Wessex, involving both new forts and the addition of defences to existing settlements; his son Edward the Elder did the same in the early tenth century as he gradually took the Danelaw away from the Danes beginning with East Anglia (e.g. Maldon) and then the Midlands and the north while the related rulers of West Mercia were doing likewise there at places such as Hereford and Shrewsbury.
 These fortified places, perhaps inspired by earlier examples of planned fortified settlements in Mercia, the Danelaw, and Wessex itself (Hamwic, unfortified), were called burhs.
 From that term derives our "borough", although burh originally applied to any fortified place (notably royal residences) endowed with a royal guarantee of enforcement of law and the peace there.